The AI Tools Actually Worth Your Time

 AI & Automation

-The AI Tools Actually Worth Your Time as a Solopreneur
+The AI Tools Actually Worth Your Time

-By Lianne Byrne · Low Friction Living
+Lianne Byrne · November 2025

 Every week there are fourteen new AI tools, three breathless newsletters about them, and approximately zero clarity on which ones are actually worth opening your laptop for.

-I've spent a long time testing what genuinely changes the way a solopreneur's business runs — not what's impressive in a demo, but what you'll still be using in three months because it's made your day measurably lighter.
+I've spent a long time testing what genuinely changes the way a small business runs — not what's impressive in a demo, but what you'll still be using in three months because it's made your day measurably lighter.
 This is that list.

 It's short on purpose.
 Adding more tools is not the goal.
 Fewer, better-integrated tools that remove friction without creating new kinds of it — that's the goal.